Unique Coupons Campaign

 This article assumes you have already familiarized yourself with the Coupons Ultimate Guide.

 - Add campaign details.

 - Add metadata (optional).

-To start, go to the Campaigns section and run the manager with the Plus.
+Go to the Campaigns section and open the creator with the Create campaign button.

 Select the Discount coupons campaign.